 A complete sack if there ever was one!
 These bars have everything yummy in them and are nut free-so ideal for school!
 If your kid is a big eater, throw in a side of fruit with the bar for a perfect snack.

 Cherry vanilla ones are delicious also, just sub in sun butter and another plant-based milk!

 Veggies & Hummus

-This one is ideal but only if your kid isn’t a messy dipper 😛 Grab one of the pre-made hummus or avocado packs (I get mind at Costco) and you’ve got a pretty tasty snack!
+This one is ideal but only if your kid isn’t a messy dipper 😛 Grab one of the pre-made hummus or avocado packs (I get mine at Costco) and you’ve got such an easy back to school snack!